 As the name suggests, this plugin allows you to add an infinite scroll to the page and post.
 It is a lightweight plugin that helps users load & scroll content faster.

-It also offers the option to click or scroll to load content, and you can add a custom image.
+It also lets you click or scroll to load content, and you can add a custom image.

 The Catch infinite scroll plugin is compatible with WordPress version 5.7 or higher and has 20k active installations.